smartmind-team/thanosql-docs/docs/en/tutorials/thanosql_ml/audio_recognition/speech_recognition.md

         <li>"<strong>GET THANOSQL MODEL</strong>" downloads the specified model to the workspace. </li>
         <li>"<strong>OPTIONS</strong>" specifies the option values to be used for the <strong>GET THANOSQL MODEL</strong> clause.
         <ul>
             <li>"overwrite" : determines whether to overwrite a model if it already exists.
-If set as True, the old model is replaced with the new model (True|False, DEFAULT : False) </li>
+If set as True, the old model is replaced with the new model (True|False, default : False) </li>
         </ul>
         </li>
         <li>"<strong>AS</strong>" names the given model.
 If not specified, the model will be named as the default <code>THANOSQL MODEL</code> name.</li>